 In 2015, a new law was introduced (Decree-Law 30-A/2015) in regard to the right to Portuguese citizenship for Sephardic Jews.
 Since then, hundreds of jews of Sephardic descent have been granted Portuguese citizenship, with immediate access to the European Union and all its unparalleled freedooms.

 When referring to Sephardic Jews, this specifically refers to the descendants of the traditional Jewish communities of the Iberian peninsula.
-This new law means that the Portuguese government may grant citizenship to the descendants of the Sephardic Jews who were expelled from Portugal during the fifteenth century.
+This new law means that the Portuguese government may grant citizenship to the descendants of Sephardic Jews who were expelled from Portugal during the fifteenth century.

 This new opportunity for Portuguese citizenship for Sephardic Jews is now being widely used and can be a great legacy to leave your family.
 Acquiring a European passport can open up access to a whole world of new possibilities, particularly from a country like Portugal.
 The country has been ranked as having the third most powerful passport in the world and is also in the midst of an economic boom, with a stable political environment that makes it incredibly attractive to investors.

-In this article you will find all the information you need to about obtaining Portuguese citizenship for Sephardic Jews:
+In this article you will find all the information you need to know about obtaining Portuguese citizenship for Sephardic Jews:

 - Who can apply?